 In partnership with Columbia College Chicago, the MCA invites you to attend a celebration of socially engaged art practice at the Glass Curtain Gallery, 1104 South Wabash.
 Artists, curators, and collaborators who participated in two recent exhibitions at Columbia College—Social Paper and RISK: Empathy, Art and Social Practice—will continue the day’s discussions.

-Out There: Highlights for K–12 Educators
+Highlights for K–12 Educators

 The themes driving this symposium—collaboration, community, civic engagement, and the role of the arts—have clear pedagogical implications in and beyond the walls of the classroom.
 MCA Teacher Programs invites K–12 teachers to join us during the lunch hour for a special breakout meal.
 Hosted and conceptualized by local artists, this lunch will provide a sociable space for educators to discuss and debate the conference’s driving questions.
 Teacher Resources will be provided to shed light on and extend thinking around the presenters and themes of the day.